elias-michaias/rescript-chai/reference/structure.md

     -> ...
 ```

+>[!WARNING]
+>Leaving the core logic for the main MVU loop outside of the top-level component is necessary.
+When you instantiate a child component from a Kettle, that Kettle will need to reference types from the main MVU loop.
+If it is in the same file as the Kettle, the ReScript compiler will fail due to a dependency cycle.

 ### Brew
 The `Brew` is the home of the MVU loop's core logic.
 Here lies the traditional TEA staples:
 `model`, `msg`, `cmd`, `subs`, etc. A Brew can have multiple peer Brews, such as for handling multiple routes, but one Brew should never be dependent upon another.